 Travel insurance with us means you stay protected and have peace of mind that you're covered for unexpected accidents and injuries

-Paragliding travel insurance is a must have, if you are going to enjoy this extreme activity in a foreign country.
-It is important to read the policy wording carefully and clarify all of the details before taking out travel insurance.
-Paragliding is covered with Globelink's Category 3 activities and will be covered under your travel insurance policy if you have paid the additional premium of £35.
+Paragliding travel insurance is a must have, if you are going to enjoy this adventure activity in a foreign country.
+It is important to read the policy wording carefully and check that cover suits you before taking out travel insurance.Please note: ‘Paragliding travel insurance’ is a general term for the cover that we include within our adventure activities under our travel insurance add-on extras.
+We do not offer specialist insurance for this activity.
+Paragliding is classified as a Globelink Category 3 Adventure Activity and is covered under your travel insurance policy if you have paid the additional premium of £35.
 It should be performed with licensed operator in EU, EEA, USA, Canada, Australia and New Zealand.
-Protective gear is also essential for everyone wishing to try paragliding abroad.
+Protective gear is also essential when paragliding abroad.